aucker/clox/doc/Methods-and-Initializers.md

 functions return.
 In order to do *that*, the compiler needs to actually know when it is compiling an initializer.
 We detect that by checking to see if the name of the method we're compiling is "init".

+### Incorrect returns in initializers

+The last step, the last item in our list of special features of initializers, is making it an error to try to return anything *else* from an initializer.
+Now that the compiler tracks the method type, this is straightforward.

+We report an error if a `return` statement in an initializer has a value.
+We still go ahead and compile the value afterwards so that the compiler doesn't get confused by the trailing expression and report a bunch of cascaded errors.